Arthur-Jacobina/Awesome-AI-Agents/README.md

 #### Treating a Crypto Wallet as a tool
 A crypto wallet is just a digital tool that manages your cryptocurrencies—holding funds, sending payments, or receiving assets.
 For an AI to trade on your behalf, you can give it access to this wallet in the same way you’d let an AI tap into a weather API for real-time forecasts.
 Here’s an high-level look at how to make it happen:

-1. Set up a cryptocurrency wallet and provide controlled access to your AI agent by securely managing private keys within the execution environment
+1. Set up a crypto wallet and provide controlled access to your AI agent by securely managing private keys within the execution environment
 2. Design a wallet provider interface with clear abstraction methods that serve as a bridge between your AI agent and blockchain functionality
-3. Implement essential cryptocurrency operations (Transfers, Trades, Balance Checks) as discrete tools the AI can utilize when needed
+3. Implement essential blockchain operations (Transfers, Trades, Balance Checks) as discrete tools the AI can utilize when needed

 This simple implementation can be expanded with several security-focused improvements: